mrciolino/wiki-backup/locations/Mardun/Galeton.md

 - Kat, Os, and Drakham hang around the docks.
 Frederina's patron, a yellow lobster, appears to Frederina.
 A void portal opens, and Os and Drakham join Kat in jumping into the void, encountering lots of teeth and evil patron vibes.
 - Federina accepts servitude to her patron.
 Os and Drakham agree to help her as well.
 - The Wind Amulet needs to be recovered so Gaurdison can man the lighthouse, but Spoops really wants it.
 We go to get it; Drakham gets it first and places it in a lockbox at the nature shrine.
 Spoops breaks into the lockbox, angering the spirit who summons badgers.
 In response, Federina sets the forest on fire.
 - Crow helps us stop the fire from burning the town.
-After that, we follow the merchant caravan to the big city, Kaltrazar Bay.
+After that, we follow the merchant caravan to the big city, Kaltrosar Bay.